 Dehydrating your food is an incredible way to add variety to your backpacking menu and improve the quality and quantity of food that you can bring along on strenuous hikes.
-Although, I've been into Freezer Bag Cooking for a few years, I'm a recent convert to dehydrating my own food and can't believe that I've only just tried it.
+Here’s a sample 9 day menu for the 100 mile Wilderness which gives you an idea of the variety and weights savings that are possible.

 To put the weight and compression factors of dehydration into perspective, here are two bags of food that have been dehydrated.
-The bag on the left is a white bean and artichoke dip recipe from One Pan Wonders.
+The bag on the left is a white bean and artichoke dip recipe.
 Before dehydration, the ingredients weighed about 30 oz.
 After dehydration, they weigh 5.4 oz.
 The bag on the left contains a green pepper, red pepper and onion medley.
 Before dehydration, the ingredients weighed 32 oz.
 After dehydration, they weigh, 2.4 oz.

-Here's a look at the menu plan for my 100 mile wilderness trip which includes recipes from trailcooking.com, one pan wonders, and backpackingchef.
-They're all pretty easy to make if you have a good dehydrator and a little patience.
+Here’s a look at the menu plan for my 100 mile wilderness trip which includes recipes from the great dehydrated food handbook Recipes in Adventure.
+They’re all pretty easy to make if you have a good dehydrator and a little patience.

 |1||Snack 1||Ginger Cookies|